julianoappelklein/mini-store/DISTRIBUTION_SUMMARY.md

 1. **Create GitHub Repository**
 2. **Update package.json** with your repository URL
-3. **Replace 'yourusername'** in examples with your GitHub username
+3. **Replace 'julianoappelklein'** in examples with your GitHub username
 4. **Run setup script**: `./setup-github.sh`
 5. **Commit and push** all files to GitHub
 6. **Create releases** using git tags